covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/ArticlePropertyList/Properties/ARTICLE_VISCOSITY Property.md

 Remarks

 Measure for the viscosity of the fluid, the greater the viscosity, the more viscous (less flowable) the fluid is.
-This property is measured in Pascal-Seconds (PaÂ·s) or in the more common unit Millipascal-Seconds (mPaÂ·s).
-Example: A lubricating oil has a viscosity of 100 mPaÂ·s at 40 Â°C.
+This property is measured in Pascal-Seconds (Pa·s) or in the more common unit Millipascal-Seconds (mPa·s).
+Example: A lubricating oil has a viscosity of 100 mPa·s at 40 °C.